andrewjc/PyTorch-AdamL/README.md

 # AdamL: A Fast Adaptive Gradient Method

-This repository hosts the implementation of the AdamL optimizer, as described in the paper "AdamL: A fast adaptive gradient method incorporating loss function" ([arXiv:2312.15295](https://arxiv.org/abs/2312.15295)).
-AdamL is an advanced optimization algorithm for deep learning, enhancing the standard Adam optimizer by incorporating adaptive learning rate adjustments based on the loss function.
-This implementation is designed for integration with PyTorch.
+This repository contains an implementation of the AdamL optimizer, a novel variant of the Adam optimizer that incorporates loss function information to achieve better generalization in deep learning models.
+The AdamL optimizer is detailed in the paper "AdamL: A fast adaptive gradient method incorporating loss function" ([arXiv:2312.15295](https://arxiv.org/abs/2312.15295)).
+This implementation is compatible with PyTorch and aims to provide a more efficient training process by dynamically adjusting the learning rate.

 ## Introduction

-AdamL is a variant of the Adam optimizer that dynamically adjusts the learning rate based on the adaptive and non-adaptive mode considerations.
-This approach results in more efficient training of neural networks, particularly in complex tasks.
+AdamL enhances the standard Adam optimizer by considering the loss function during optimization, which helps in achieving faster convergence and lower objective function values compared to Adam, EAdam, and AdaBelief.
+It has been shown to perform well across various deep learning tasks, including training convolutional neural networks (CNNs), generative adversarial networks (GANs), and long short-term memory (LSTM) networks.
+Notably, AdamL can linearly converge under certain conditions, without the need for manual learning rate adjustments in the later stages of training CNNs.

+## Benefits

+* Faster Convergence: AdamL typically achieves faster convergence compared to other optimizers.
+* No Manual Learning Rate Tuning: Unlike other variants, AdamL does not require manual learning rate adjustments, turn your scheduler off!

 ## Installation